Billy The Kid – A Crystals and Kids Story

-I first came across Billie when I was visiting another stall holder at our regular Fernvale markets.
+I first came across Billie when I was visiting another stallholder at our regular Fernvale markets.
 You’ll find us there most Sundays until noon selling Crystals and Incense and such.
 This poor stall holder was copping a blast from young Billie.
 It was the first time any of us had seen him at the markets.
-This twelve year old can swear like a trooper and has a nasty temper to help him vent.
-Unfortunately his parents are no help, as they watch on, apparently unable or unwilling to do anything to stop him.
-When on the rare occasion they try to intercede, he defies or plain ignores any direction or suggestion they put to him.
+This twelve-year-old can swear like a trooper and has a nasty temper to help him vent.
+Unfortunately, his parents are no help, as they watch on, apparently unable or unwilling to do anything to stop him.
+When on the rare occasion they try to intercede, he defies or plainly ignores any direction or suggestion they put to him.

 Over the next few seconds, several things happened.
 I saw the anger in his eyes.
 I got the impression he was about to let loose with a tirade of bad language.
 He took a deep breath and held it.
 Then just as quickly as all that took place he let his breath out, you could see his body relax as he stepped forward.